Askifou plateau Crete

 Plateau Askifou played an important role in the revolutions against the Turks.
 In 1821 there was a big battle there among Sfakians and the Turks and won the first.
 But two years later, in 1823 Askyfou the settlements were destroyed by fire by Hussein Bey.

 On the plateau, there are four picturesque villages built around the perimeter (Ammoudari, Goni, Petres, Kares).
 In Kares village to visit the private war museum Mr. George Hatzidakis, who as a child began to collect remnants of war, especially the Second World War.
-The museum weapons, bombs, swords, martial aircraft parts, and other war material.
-Ammoudari village which is the biggest, the most organized from the other villages of the plateau, with cafes serving delicious meals, also some rooms, gas station, etc.
+The museum has weapons, bombs, swords, martial aircraft parts, and other war materials.
+Ammoudari village is the biggest, the most organized of the other villages of the plateau, with cafes serving delicious meals, also some rooms, gas stations, etc.